solderspot/SS_Servorator/README.md

   		:
 	}

 The second parameter is a pointer to void.
 Whatever pointer you pass will in turn be passed through to the update routine in the 'data' param shown above.
-You can use that param to associate data with the handler.
+You can use this param to associate user data with the handler.

 For the handler to get called you need to regularly call Servorator's **service()** function: